peteroupc/html3dutil/doc/BSplineCurve.md

 #### Return Value

-A two-element array containing the starting and ending U coordinates, respectively, of the curve.
+A two-element array containing the starting and ending u-coordinates, respectively, of the curve.
 (Type: Array.&lt;number>)

 <a name='BSplineCurve_evaluate'></a>
 ### BSplineCurve#evaluate(u)